DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications: Introduction

+To further promote the studies of robust and well generalized MRC, we construct a Chinese dataset -- DuReader$\rm_\mathbf{robust}$ which comprises natural questions and documents.
+In this paper, we focus on evaluating the robustness and generalization from the following aspects, where robustness consists of over-sensitivity and over-stability:

+(1) \textbf{Over-sensitivity} denotes that MRC models provide different answers to the paraphrased questions.
+It means that the models are overly sensitive to the difference between the original question and its paraphrased question.
+We provide an example in Table~\ref{oversens-example}.

+(2) \textbf{Over-stability} means that the models might fail into a trap span that has many words in common with the question, and extract an incorrect answer from the trap span.
+Because the models overly rely on spurious lexical patterns without language understanding.
+We provide an example in Table~\ref{overstab-example}.

+(3) \textbf{Generalization}.
+The well-generalized MRC models have good performance on both in-domain and out-of-domain data.
+Otherwise, they are less generalized.
+We provide an example in Table~\ref{generalization-example}.

-In previous work, the above issues have been studied separately.
-In this paper, we aim to create a dataset namely DuReader\textsubscript{robust} to comprehensively evaluate the three robustness issues of neural MRC models.
-Previous work studies these issues by altering the questions or the documents. \citet{ribeiro2018semantically,Iyyer2018AdversarialEG,Gan2019ImprovingTR} try to evaluate the over-sensitivity issue via paraphrase questions generated by rules or generation models. \citet{jia2017adversarial,Ribeiro2018AnchorsHM,Feng2018PathologiesON} focus on evaluating the over-stability issue by adding distracting sentences to the documents or reducing question word sequences.
+In previous work, the above issues have been studied separately.In this paper, we aim to create a dataset namely DuReader$\rm_\mathbf{robust}$ to comprehensively evaluate the three issues of neural MRC models.
+Previous work mainly studies these issues by altering the questions or the documents. \citet{ribeiro2018semantically,Iyyer2018AdversarialEG,Gan2019ImprovingTR} evaluate the over-sensitivity issue via paraphrase questions generated by rules or generative models. \citet{jia2017adversarial,Ribeiro2018AnchorsHM,Feng2018PathologiesON,wallace2019universal} focus on evaluating the over-stability issue by adding distracting sentences to the documents or reducing question word sequences.
 However, the altered questions and documents are not natural texts and rarely appear in the real-world applications.
-In this paper, we collect the natural questions and documents to present the robustness challenge when applying neural models to the real-world applications.
-Specifically, (1) To evaluate the over-sensitivity issue, we leverage a retrieval-based approach to obtain paraphrase questions, that are true natural questions issued by people in Baidu Search.
-(2) To evaluate the over-stability issue, we ask people to annotate natural questions that have many words in common with a distracting sentence in the context.
-(3) To evaluate the generalization issue, we collect a test set that contains the documents from search results with the domain of K12 education and financial reports, while the training set consists of documents with general domain.
+It is not clear that how the evaluation based on such unnatural texts can help the improvements of the neural models in real-world applications.
+By contrast, all the instances in DuReader$\rm_\mathbf{robust}$ are natural texts and collected from the Baidu search.